Glaciers: Rivers of Ice

-Glaciers are solid, moving masses of ice formed when snow is compressed into ice in regions with heavy snow accumulations and cool summers.
-They appear on all continents, except Australia, and can be of different types: mountain, valley, and tidewater.
+Glaciers are solid, moving masses of ice formed when snow becomes compressed into ice.
+They occur in regions with heavy snow accumulations and cool summers.
+Glaciers appear on all continents, except Australia, and are classified into three different types: mountain, valley, and tidewater.

-Because of their enormous weight and the force of gravity, glaciers flow like rivers, sculpting the land during their journeys.
-Icebergs— immense floating blocks of ice—break off, or “calve,” from tidewater and mountain glaciers that touch the sea.
+Because of their enormous weight and the force of gravity, glaciers flow like rivers, sculpting the land during their journey.
+Icebergs— immense floating blocks of ice—break off (or “calve”) from mountain and tidewater glaciers that touch the sea.

 Glacier Dynamics, All Rights Reserved, Bailey Archive, Denver Museum of Nature and Science

 As in earlier centuries, contemporary artists and scientists are calling attention to the world’s glaciers.
-No longer concerned with distant geologic time, artists now interpret the accelerated pace of climate change occurring within a human lifespan.
-Many photographers and filmmakers have made it their mission to document the fate of retreating glaciers.
+No longer concerned with interpreting distant geologic time, artists now capture the rapid rate of climate change happening within our lifespan.
+Many photographers and filmmakers have committed their lives to documenting the fate of retreating glaciers.

 Top banner image: First photo – Edward Oliver Wheeler (Canadian, 1890-1962), West Rongbuk Glacier, 1921, Royal Geographical Society, London

 Location: Northern Slope of Mount Everest, 29,028 ft.
 (8,847.7m) Tibet, China.
 Range: Mahalangur Himal.
 Elevation of glacier: 17,300-20,341 ft.
 (5,273-6,200 m.); Average vertical glacial loss: 341 ft.
 (104 m) between 1921 -2008

 Bottom photo: David Breashears (American , b.
 1955), West Rongbuk Glacier, 2008, Glacierworks